symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 >
 >The domain name `www.myproject.com.localhost` used in the Apache configuration
 >has to be declared locally.
 If you run a Linux system, it has to be
 >done in the `/etc/hosts` file.
-If you run Windows XP, this file is
+If you run Windows XP, Vista or Win7, this file is
 >located in the `C:\WINDOWS\system32\drivers\etc\` directory.
 >
->Add in the following line:
+>Add the following line:
 >
 >     127.0.0.1 www.myproject.com.localhost